leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 Our `DEFAULT_STACK_SIZE`is set to 2 MB which is more than enough for our use.
 We also set `MAX_THREADS`to 4 since we don't need more for our example.

-The last constant `RUNTIME`is a pointer to our runtime \(yeah, I know, it's not pretty with a mutable global variable but we need it later and we're only setting this variable on runtime initialization\).
+The last constant `RUNTIME`is a pointer to our runtime \(yeah, I know, it’s not pretty with a mutable global variable but we need it later and we're only setting this variable on runtime initialization\).

-Let's start fleshing out something to represent our data:
+Let’s start fleshing out something to represent our data:

 ```rust
 pub struct Runtime {